Economic Prosperity

 Diversifying the Economy

-First Nations have invested in a wide range of economic sectors, including: tourism, manufacturing and processing, forestry, aquaculture, and stewardship public service & conservation through projects supported by Coast Funds.
+First Nations have invested in a wide range of economic sectors, including tourism, manufacturing and processing, forestry, aquaculture, and stewardship public service & conservation through investments with Coast Funds.

 Community Well-Being Impact